Subscribe to updates

 Partner Updates

-The meeting was scheduled to include updates from various partners.
-Lee Thomas of Fairlight Group was expected to report on the struggles faced by many businesses and the need for improved productivity.
-Adrian Gabriel-Lovell, the new Jobcentre Plus Partnership Manager for Bromley and Bexley, was also set to introduce himself.
+The meeting was scheduled to include updates from various partners, providing insights into their activities and the economic landscape.
+Lee Thomas was expected to report on businesses that have struggled in recent months and the need for improved productivity.
+Adrian Gabriel-Lovell was to introduce himself as the new Jobcentre Plus Partnership Manager for Bromley and Bexley.

 Topics